 One of the best ways to practice your full swing is to play a golf course you are familiar with on the range.
 This will force you to hit all kinds of different shots and will improve your visualization skills.

 Start by imagining that you are playing a course you love (or want to play, like Augusta) and begin with the first tee shot.
 After you hit it try to visualize the distance and shot that you need for your second shot.
-If the first tee shot requires a big draw, step up and hit a draw.
-If the second shot needs to be a fade, try to hit a fade with your next ball.
 Do this for 18 holes and you’ll hit much more effective shots than a repetitive 7 iron over and over again.

 2. Become a Wedge Wizard